-"Project" means the Project Facilities and the Project Site, including, as applicable, the interests of the Commission in and to the Project, and constituting a "project" as defined by the Act.
+"Project" means the Project Facilities and the Project Site, including, as applicable, the interests of the Commission in and to the Project, and constituting a "project" as defined by the Act, and consisting of the facilities financed by the Refunded Bonds and the sites thereof.

-"Project Facilities" means the educational facilities generally identified in Exhibit A of the Lease, including any additions, improvements, modifications, substitutions and renewals thereof and each Future Project Facility if and at such time, if ever, that the Leasehold Conditions applicable thereto are satisfied, and further includes other facilities and uses as are permitted by the Act and the Lease.
+"Project Facilities" means the educational facilities generally identified in Exhibit A of the Lease, including any additions, improvements, modifications, substitutions and renewals thereof, and further includes other facilities and uses as are permitted by the Act and the Lease.

-"Project Site" means the real estate described in Exhibit B of the Lease, together with any additions thereto and each Future Project Site if and at such time, if ever, that the Leasehold Conditions applicable thereto are satisfied and less any removals therefrom, in the manner and to the extent provided in the Lease and Trust Agreement.
+"Project Site" means the real estate described in Exhibit B of the Lease, together with any additions thereto and less any removals therefrom, in the manner and to the extent provided in the Lease and Trust Agreement.

 "Rating Service" means Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Ratings Services ("Standard & Poor's") or Fitch Ratings ("Fitch"), each of New York, New York, or their successors, or if any one of which shall be dissolved or no longer assigning credit ratings to long-term debt, then any other nationally recognized entity assigning credit ratings to long-term debt designated by an Executive.

 "Rebate Fund" means the Rebate Fund created under the Trust Agreement.